HMS Blenheim (1890): Description

 She displaced 9,150 tons and her steel hull measured 375 ft (length) and 65 ft (beam) with 20000 ihp turning 2 propellers giving a top speed of 22 knot.
 Her main armament was two BL 9.2 inch Mk VI guns (234 mm) and six QF 6 inch guns (152 mm) on the upper deck, and four QF 6 inch guns in 150 mm compound armoured casemates on the main deck.
 She also carried sixteen 3-pounders, and four 14 inch torpedo tubes (two submerged and two above water).

 Service history

 Having been launched on 5 July 1890, she was commissioned at Chatham on 1 January 1891.

-The then Canadian Prime Minister, Sir John Thompson, died in England just after being sworn in as a member of Queen Victoria's Privy Council in December 1894: he was repatriated to Halifax, Nova Scotia on the Blenheim, which was painted black for the occasion.
+The then Canadian Prime Minister, Sir John Thompson, died in England just after being sworn in as a member of Queen Victoria's Privy Council in December 1894: he was repatriated to Halifax, Nova Scotia on Blenheim, which was painted black for the occasion.

 Prince Henry of Battenberg died from malaria while on active duty on board HMS Blonde off Sierra Leone in January 1896 and Blenheim repatriated his body from the Canary Islands.